 The truth is that are some bad seeds out there, but nursing homes in and of themselves are not dangerous places.
 In fact, they can be a wonderful experience for your loved one to age gracefully in the company of other seniors.

 In order to ensure that you’re making the right decision for you and for them, it’s important to be doing it for the right reasons.
 The way to do that is to recognize the telltale signs that there’s no other option but to seek help for their condition.
+Maybe the signs say they can continue to age at home with the installation of a medical alert system giving both you and your loved one peace of mind and security.
+However, this isn’t always feasible.
 Here are some of the signs that it’s time to consider a nursing home for your aging loved one.

 Difficulty Completing Basic Tasks